UPDATE: March 10, 2016 Titan Cement pulls out of the Cape Fear area!!!

-Cape Fear River Watch is strongly opposed to the proposed Titan Cement plant.
-The coal powered kiln and open pit mine would be the fourth largest cement manufacturing facility in the US.
-Greek owned Titan Cement hopes to build this facility on the fragile banks of the Northeast Cape Fear River near the mouth of Island Creek.
-The impacts to surface and ground water, human health, air quality, and our economy of such a project would be devastating to our community, but thanks to many groups and individuals that came together to understand the problem, Titan Cement has left the area!
+Cape Fear River Watch WAS strongly opposed to the proposed Titan Cement plant.
+The coal powered kiln and open pit mine would have been the fourth largest cement manufacturing facility in the US.
+Greek owned Titan Cement hoped to build this facility on the fragile banks of the Northeast Cape Fear River near the mouth of Island Creek.
+The impacts to surface and ground water, human health, air quality, and our economy of such a project would have been devastating to our community, but thanks to many groups and individuals that came together to understand the problem, Titan Cement has left the area!

 Cement manufacturing is one of the dirtiest industries on the planet, and a plant of this scale in our region would cause: